Chronicle of an Eating Disorder Pretty Much Foretold

 Most of the science behind what was going on in my body was hazy to me.
 I thought that my body would settle at its preferred weight with my new exercise habits.
 While yes, that is exactly what should happen when you feed yourself properly, I didn’t quite realize that my pathology was overruling my body and its requests for food.
 I somehow missed that my weight could get lower and lower still as I increased the length and intensity of my runs and decreased the amount I ate.
 I thought that I had to run that much and eat that little in order not to gain weight.
 I don’t know whether this borderline unbelievable naïveté was one of the chemical changes in my brain brought on by anorexia, or if it was a personal quirk.

 Science can’t help me with all of my questions.
 Not only is eating disorder research grossly underfunded as compared to alcoholism, schizophrenia, depression and sleep disorders (none of which claims as many lives as eating disorders), eating disorders are convoluted and maddeningly multiform.
 Every decade there’s a new theory that dominates public opinion of how and why they happen, and why they are on the rise.
 Genetics are a popular culprit, as are peer influence, media, personality type, trauma and cooccurring psychiatric disorders.
-My personal theory is that the government doesn’t like funding studies that yield ambiguous and inconclusive results.
-I've taken it upon myself to find my own answers where I can.
+Since the government doesn’t like funding studies that yield ambiguous and inconclusive results, I've taken it upon myself to find my own answers where I can.

 Leading researchers disagree about the mechanism through which anorexia advances.
 That endorphins and calm come along with physical activity, and that the combination can be addictive, is agreed upon (and probably not news to you).
 But few people who haven't experienced it know just how good the beginning stages of a restrictive eating disorder can feel, and the best guesses we have as to why are just theories.
 I once went eight days without eating, and euphoria set in around day four.
 Many people who fast, for any reason, report similar highs for a period after the body adjusts to not taking in any calories.
 That said, my personal experience (which is only one of many) supports two hypotheses.
 The first is that starvation might lower serotonin levels at a few critical sites in an anorexic’s brain, thereby producing a sense of calm in place of the hyperactivity the sufferer has grown accustomed to.
 The second is that chemicals released during the brain during starvation are themselves addictive, and might be related to those released during physical activity.